yukiko0219/teamExercise/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
-ADT: Priority Queue to pick the member with the best performance/ nodes will be the memebrs with informations on their perfomances
+ADT: Priority Queue to pick the member node with the best performance/ nodes will be the memebrs with informations on their perfomances

 get_info(): Get the info from the stdin